In this article, we look into the story of FTX and where to keep crypto for maximum safety.

 FTX’s meltdown is an extreme example of how an exchange can veer off-course.

-The collapse was the result of criminal negligence, illegal handling of funds, and downright abuse of clients’ and investors’ trust.
+The collapse resulted from criminal negligence, illegal handling of funds, and downright abuse of clients’ and investors’ trust.

 It was a master class on how one should not run an exchange.